eludris/eludris/docs/src/content/extra/detailed.md

 ### KeyDB

-Eludris uses a non persistent KeyDB instance to store data that should be fetched with low latency, and is ephemeral such as rate-limit info.
+Eludris uses a non persistent KeyDB instance to store data that should be fetched with low latency and is ephemeral, such as rate-limit info.

 Here's the structure of currently used keys: